CommandShiftHQ/may-22-authentication/README.md

 This builds on the `jwt-solution` branch, adding `bcryptjs` to create a hash of a users password and compare the entered password with the hash when a user attempts to login

 ### Installation
+- Clone down this repo and run `npm install`.
+You will also need to create a `.env` file at the root of the project and enter a value for `REACT_APP_KEY` (this can be any string).
-Clone down this repo and run `npm install`.
-Checkout the `start` branch to try and create the solution yourself, or checkout the relevant solution branch to see an implementation.
+- Checkout the `start` branch to try and create the solution yourself, or checkout the relevant solution branch to see an implementation.

 ### Checking out branches
 To checkout a branch you do not have locally but is present on the remote repository, use command `git checkout -t origin/branchname-here`, or once you have the branches locally use `git switch branchname-here`.